6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 SEO Cartoon Stock Blog Image Example

-Using images correctly is important for your on-page search engine optimization.
+Using images correctly is essential for your on-page search engine optimization.

 While your images won’t have such an impact as some other elements of your post (like the title), they’re still good clues for search engines about the topic of your post.

-Search engines need text in order to understand what your photo is about, however.
-This means that each of your images should have two things: an image title and alt text.
+Search engines need text to understand what your photo is about, however.
+This means that your images should have two things: an image title and alt text.

 Image Titles